 Mantic59: Are there any plans to distribute these cartridges in markets other than the USA?

 Gillette: Currently, Gillette3 is available in Europe and is called Mach3 Start.
 We do not comment on future plans for the brand.

 So What Does That Mean?

 I think the real key statement here is the comment about Mach3 and Fusion including Low Cutting Force blades.
 A Gillette fact sheet (PDF) states Low Cutting Force blades are “thinner, finer blades and our advanced low‐resistance coating enabling the blades to cut effortlessly through hair with less tug and pull*” (interestingly, the asterisk at the end modifies the comment by adding “First 4 Blades vs. Fusion”).

 “Gillette3 and Gillette5 feature Gillette’s exceptional legacy blade technology.”

 What kind of conclusions do you make based on this new information?
+Have you tried these cartridges?
 Leave a comment below!